 Sixteen months later, I joined the Army in 1966 after receiving a letter from President Johnson.
 I quickly enlisted to insure I would go to Signal Corps Officers Candidate School (OCS) because of my computer programming experience.

 In implementing our new computer system, I took a training team to Germany, Vietnam, Hawaii, Okinawa, and the US.
 It was such an excellent assignment.
 I had some of the most rewarding years of my life and wouldn't trade it for anything.

 Jeremiah securing flag stripes with the Union.
 They are well made.

 We love building our beautiful wooden Flags (36" x 19.5") here in Bella Vista, Arkansas.
 When my Grandson, Jeremiah, and I created our first flag for his father, I knew we had something special.
 It was so beautiful and well made.
 They are built with pine, not plywood or pallet wood, and made here in the good old USA!
 They take about 7 hours to build and sell quickly.
 Once you place an order, we provide an estimated delivery date.

-Here is a brief overview of the build process:
+Here is a brief overview of our build process:

 We buy pinewood, cut and rip a 1" x 12" x 10' into flag stripes.
 Then we burn, stain, and glue the stripes and Union together using the best glue on the market.
 We keep the flag in our wood presses for at least 5-6 hours, along with nailing and gluing the back braces.
 Next, we put a clear protective coating on the flag and let it dry for a few hours.
 Finally, we add a robust hanger system, so it is ready to be hung.